 In the study of the tectonic ambiance of the rock groups, we used the diagrams based on the content of the elements Ti, Nb, V, Y, and Zr proposed by Verma et al. (2006), aiming the study of basic-ultramafic rocks in the classification of tectonic ambiance.
 It can be noticed that RMMUB and VJC are plotted in different fields when compared to the SJJS rocks.
-The RMMUB and VJC occur associated with the IAT (Island Arc Tholeiitic) (Figures 8B to E) and as CRB (Continental Rift Basalt) in one diagram (Figure 8F) whereas the SJJS plots in the MORB field (Mid Ocean Ridge Basalt) (Figures 8B, D, and F), and in a diagram as OIB (Ocean Island Basalt) (Figure 8C).
+The RMMUB and VJC occur associated with the IAT (Island Arc Tholeiitic) (Figures 9B to E) and as CRB (Continental Rift Basalt) in one diagram (Figure 9F) whereas the SJJS plots in the MORB field (Mid Ocean Ridge Basalt) (Figures 9B, D, and F), and in a diagram as OIB (Ocean Island Basalt) (Figure 9C).

-In the multielemental diagrams (Figures 7C and 7D) it is possible to notice a similar pattern among the samples from the RMMUB, indicating they may be related to the same primary magma (Winter, 2014).
+In the multielemental diagrams (Figures 8C and 8D) it is possible to notice a similar pattern among the samples from the RMMUB, indicating they may be related to the same primary magma (Winter, 2014).
 The anomalies of Nb and Ta can be interpreted as a reflection of magma generation from a depleted/metasomatized source such as a subduction environment.
-In general, the enrichment of LREEs relative to the Primitive Mantle (Figure 7C) can be attributed to the enrichment by metasomatic processes (Pearce, 1983; Pearce & Peat, 1995; Hawkesworth et al. 1997).
-However, the participation of fluids subsequent to magma crystallization, responsible for serpentinization, sericitization and saussuritization, is not discarded.
+In general, the enrichment of LREEs relative to the Primitive Mantle (Figure 8C) can be attributed to the enrichment by metasomatic processes (Pearce, 1983; Pearce & Peat, 1995; Hawkesworth et al. 1997). .

 The regional tectonic history of the study area indicates that the regional metamorphism under the amphibolite to granulite facies has had an effect on the RMMUB rocks.
 The hydrothermal fluids from intrusive granitoid bodies followed by many deformational phases might have had responsibility for the hydrothermal alterations of those rocks, generating the hydration reactions shown by serpentinization, sericitization, and saussuritization.